gaurav-prusty/crypto-listing-site/README.md

 ## What is Crypto Casa?
-A cryptocurrency listing website that allows users users to get real time data for the cryptocurrency of their choice.
+A cryptocurrency listing website that allows users to get real time data for the cryptocurrency of their choice.

 ## FEATURES
 * Allows users to sort the records on a column basis.